LavonASC20/movinOnUp/README.md

 # movinOnUp

-codebase for Movin' On Up MFEs, AI Tutor MFE and backend
+Codebase for Movin' On Up MFEs, AI Tutor MFE and backend

 **Prerequisite**